glome/glome-wp/readme.txt

 == Installation ==

-Download and unpack the plugin to the plugin directory of the Wordpress server.
+Download and unpack the plugin to a directory called 'glome-wp' inside the Wordpress server's plugin directory.

 Find the installed Glome plugin in the Plugins menu and enable it.
 This can be done by logging in to Wordpress as an administrator.

-== Configuration ==

-Go to the Glome settings page under the Settings menu while being logged in to Wordpress as an administrator.
+After activating the pliugin please go to the Glome settings page under the Settings menu while being logged in to Wordpress as an administrator.

 Click the "Request API Credentials" button and wait until the page displays the acquired Glome API credentials.

+Once the API credentials are shown you are ready to add the widgets.

 == How to add widgets? ==